MaterializeInc/materialize/doc/user/content/concepts/clusters.md

 one another.
 A given workload has access only to the CPU, memory, and scratch disk of the cluster that it is running on.

-Clusters are commonly used to isolate different classes of workloads.
+It is a **best practice** to use clusters to isolate different classes of workloads.
 For example, you could place your development workloads in a cluster named `dev` and your production workloads in a cluster named `prod`.

 ## Fault tolerance